Intersection of base and superstructure

 Tosel, like Balibar, gets his bearings from Spinoza on this point, but it less a matter of the anthropological point that humans are both rational and affective than the more general ontological point that human beings (like everything else) are both causes, striving with their basic capacities of working, living, and speaking, and effects, situated within specific ways of living and speaking that define our cultural life.
 Humans are both causes and effects, subjectivity and identity, infinite and finite.

 As Tosel goes onto argue, and this would perhaps be the strongest point of difference with Balibar, that the two conflicts are situated differently with respect to the imaginary and the symbolic.
 That ideology would involve the imaginary is one of the points of overlap between Balibar and Tosel, but the symbolic perhaps demands a bit of clarification.
 Tosel considers the symbolic to be one of the fundamental discoveries of the intersection of psychoanalysis, anthropology, and social thought.
 The symbolic is structured by the fundamental alterity that defines human existence, that we are born into a world not of our own making and must, if we are going to live in, must necessarily be related to others for this to happen.
 The symbolic is then the third that structures every social relation.
 The presence of the past, of the weight of tradition, in the symbolic is why Tosel primarily identifies it with religion.
 Religion has been the primary form of the symbolic in human history, but capitalism fundamentally disrupts this foundation of social life.
 Its disruption takes two forms, first, there is the famous “all that is solid melts into air” of the manifesto, the dissolution of traditions and norms into the icy waters of calculation.
 However, but no less important is the way in which capital becomes its own “religion of daily life,” imposing the wage and the commodity form as the symbolic coordinates of daily life.
 Capital, remains a pseudo-third, limited because of its abstraction and indifference to the particularity of social relations as “the social relation between people takes the form of a relation between things.”
-The most important impact of this is that it is a symbolic without unity, without unity, made up entirely of individual egos, of desires, confronting an impersonal order.
+The most important impact of this is that it is a symbolic without unity, made up entirely of individual egos, of desires, confronting an impersonal order, a totality without belonging.
 Capital is a fundamental transformation of the symbolic, which fundamentally alters its relation to the imaginary, to the conflict over identities.
 As Tosel argues, the global victory of the market, of the universal of the commodity and wage labor, has not dispensed with the conflicts over identity, but exasperated them.
 It is a false unity, and empty universal, whose very terms of order, namely wages and commodities, can only constitute hierarchies and conflict.
 Tosel’s understanding of capital as a transformation of the symbolic cuts two ways, first, it introduces a new symbolic founded less on common traditions and practices than common standards, and second, it also fundamentally changes the opposition of the two scenes, from imagination and real, to imagination and symbolic, stressing that capital’s affects the representation of our existence as much as its material conditions.

 To sum up how these two dimensions, imaginary and real intersect with social conflicts and conflicts over identity, in the current era defined less by religion than by capital and the state.
 Social conflicts are positioned against the current symbolic of capital, which is one of isolated and separate individuals, that live, work and speak only in their isolation or separation; identity conflicts are situated against the imaginary, which passes of a particular portion of humanity as synonymous with the entirety of humanity, against the imperialism of the universal.
 The necessarily impure logic of these two conflicts, that we are always dealing with both the social conflict and conflict over identity, is also then also a confrontation with the constitutive aspects of human thought, in terms of both the symbolic and imaginary.
 As with Balibar’s other scene, Tosel’s imaginary and symbolic, can be understood to be not just an attempt to frame the anthropological conflict between universal and particular, reason and affect, but does so in such a way that both terms must be thought of in terms of their institutionalization in the defining institutions of modern existence, capital, which functions as the basis of not just are material existence, but also the symbolic, the defining symbols of modern life, the wage and commodity, and the state, as the place of imaginary conflicts and identifications.